 - Remove dough from fridge.
 Sprinkle some flour on flat cold surface , on rolling pin and on both sides of dough.
 Roll out dough until it is 1/4 inch thick.
 Fold dough in thirds and then in half again.
 Repeat this procedure one more time.
 Chill 20 minutes.

 - While dough is chilling, make filling .
-Mince apricots with one tablespoon of flour.
+Mince apricots with remaining tablespoon of flour.
 Mix with cinnamon and three tablespoons sugar.
 Add nuts if you have chosen to use them.
 Set aside.

 - Preheat oven to ; 350°F.